erling6232/imagedata/paper.md

 The DICOM plugin can read complete series, sorting the data as requested into multidimensional arrays.
-Input and output data can be accessed on various locations, including local files, DICOM servers and XNAT [@marcus2007] servers.
+Input and output data can be accessed on various locations, including local files, DICOM servers and XNAT servers [@marcus2007].
-The Series class enables NumPy and derived libraries to work on medical images, simplifying input and output.
+The Series class enables NumPy and derived libraries (like SciPy [@2020SciPy-NMeth]) to work on medical images, simplifying input and output.

-An added benefit is the conversion between different image formats.
+A feature is the conversion between different image formats.
 _E.g._, a pipeline based on a clinical DICOM series can be converted to NIfTI, processed by some NIfTI-based tool (_e.g._ FSL [@FSL2004]).
-Finally, the result can be converted back to DICOM, and stored as a new series in PACS (Picture Archive and Communication System).
+Finally, the result can be converted back to DICOM, and stored as a new series in PACs (Picture Archive and Communication system).

 A viewer is included, allowing the display of a stack of images, including modifying window width and centre, and scrolling through 3D and 4D image stacks.